pingcap/docs/tidb-cloud/monitor-alert-slack.md

 2. On the **Project Settings** page of your project, click **Alert Subscription** in the left navigation pane.
 3. Click **Add Subscriber**.
 4. Select **Slack** from the **Subscriber Type** drop-down list.
-5. Enter **Name** field and your Slack webhook URL into **URL** field.
+5. In the **Name** field, enter a name and your Slack webhook URL into **URL** field.
-6. Click **Test Connection** button.
+6. Click **Test Connection**.

-    - If the test successes, the **Save** button is displayed.
+    - If the test succeeds, the **Save** button is displayed.
     - If the test fails, an error message is displayed.
-Follow the message for troubleshooting and retry the connection.
+Follow the message to troubleshoot the issue and retry the connection.

-7. Click **Save** button to complete the subscription.
+7. Click **Save** to complete the subscription.

-Alternatively, you can also find a **Subscribe** button in the top right corner of the **Alert** page of the cluster.
-Clicking it will take you to the **Alert Subscriber** page.
+Alternatively, you can also click **Subscribe** in the top right corner of the **Alert** page of the cluster.
+You will be directed to the **Alert Subscriber** page.

-If an alert condition remains unchanged, the alert sends notifications every 3 hours.
+If an alert condition remains unchanged, the alert sends notifications every three hours.

 ## Unsubscribe from alert notifications